lowRISC/opentitan/doc/ug/dv_methodology/index.md

 Coverage holes can be addressed accordingly through either updating the design specification and augmenting the testplan / written tests, or by optimizing the design to remove unreachable logic if possible.
 There may be features that cannot be tested and cannot be removed from the design either.
 These would have to be analyzed and excluded from the coverage collection as a waiver.
-This is an exercise the DV and the designer typically perform together.
-This is discussed in more detail below.
+This is an exercise the DV and the designer typically perform together, and is discussed in more detail below.

 ### Exclusions